 Even though staffing agencies specialize in searching for talent, the relationship between employer and recruiting firm can determine how effective a firm is at matching the right candidates with a company’s open roles.
 Successful partnerships are built on communication, and this process is a two-way street.

-Our goal for our clients is to never have to look at another unqualified applicant ever again.
+Our goal for our clients is for them to never have to look at another unqualified applicant ever again.

 1. A Partnership Is Our Top Priority

-2. Staffing Agencies Are Not out to Make Your Company Look Bad
+2. Staffing Agencies Are Not Trying to Replace You HR Department

 If you have an internal recruiting process, staffing agencies want to supplement and streamline these efforts –not take them over.